 For all Cuisinart products, the last portion of the model number tells you the inside diameter.
 For instance, the Cuisinart MCP22-30HN MultiClad Pro Stainless 12-Inch Skillet with Helper has a model number ending in -30HN.
 The “30” means the distance from the inside of the cookware to the opposite side, at the top, is 30 centimeters.

-For both Cuisinart MultiClad Pro and French Classic Tri-Ply, the skillets do not come with lids, so if you don’t already have other lids that will fit, I would recommend buying third-party lids such as these universal lids that go up to 12.6 inches.
+For both Cuisinart MultiClad Pro and French Classic Tri-Ply, the skillets do not come with lids, so if you don’t already have other lids that will fit, I would recommend buying a universal lid such as this one.